Dentures & Partial Dentures

 Since every patient’s mouth is unique, the denture making process certainly takes time to deliver the best denture for each patient.
 Therefore, at least two appointments are usually necessary before a denture can even be made for the patient.
 For patients receiving immediate dentures, additional denture relining appointments are strongly recommended during the healing period after extractions in order to adequately compensate for the gum and bone changes and provide a better fit with the denture for the patient.
 For more information on this topic, see detailed description under the dental service titled “denture relines.”

 For every denture that we make for a patient, our goal is the same—to produce a denture with the best function, stability, and esthetics possible.
 Dentures can play a much bigger role than just chewing food and providing a nice smile for people.
 They can influence the way you pronounce words; they can provide a natural “stopping” point for your teeth if you don’t have natural teeth to provide that stop; they can even help shape the appearance of your cheekbones.
-If you have any questions about dentures, ask Dr. Street and his staff.
-They will be happy to help you!
+If you have any questions about dentures, give us a call at (918) 488-9770 and Dr. Street and his staff will be happy to help you!

 Accepting New PatientsLooking for a full-service dentist in Tulsa?